discoTUKL/disco-snc-mgf-toolbox/README.md

 ## Paper Submissions

-This folder contains the files that directly produce data for paper submissions.
+This folder contains the files that directly produce data for paper submissions:

 paper_submissions/